Frequently Asked Questions

 No. You must contact Fix Them All at 352-281-8205 to have the surgery certificate reissued for another clinic.

-10. I received a surgery certificate for a clinic but decided I want to use the mobile unit or one of the transport programs instead.
+10. I received a surgery certificate for a clinic but decided I want to use one of the transport programs instead.

-Please contact Fix Them All to cancel the surgery certificate and reassign you to the mobile unit or transport.
+Please contact Fix Them All to cancel the surgery certificate and reassign you to the transport.

 12. Why does my cat have to be in a carrier?